The Urantia Book: Authorship

 The communications purportedly continued for another two decades while members of the Forum studied the book in depth, and according to Sadler and others, permission to publish it was given to them in 1955.
-The Urantia Foundation was formed in 1950 as a tax-exempt educational society in Illinois, and through privately raised funds, the book was published on October 12, 1955.
+The Urantia Foundation was formed in 1950 as a tax-exempt educational society in Illinois, and through privately raised funds, the book was published on 12 October 1955.

 Only the members of the Contact Commission witnessed the activities of the "sleeping subject", and only they knew his identity.
 The individual is claimed to have been kept anonymous in order to prevent undesirable future veneration or reverence for him.
 Martin Gardner claims that an explanation concerning the origin of the book more plausible than celestial beings is that the Contact Commission, particularly William Sadler, was responsible.
 Gardner's conclusion is that a man named Wilfred Kellogg was the sleeping subject and authored the work from his subconscious mind, with William Sadler subsequently editing and authoring parts.
 Brad Gooch believes Sadler wrote the book, possibly with help from others on the Contact Commission.
 A statistical analysis, using the Mosteller and Wallace methods of stylometry, indicates at least nine authors were involved in the Urantia documents.
 Comparing Sadler's The Mind at Mischief to the Urantia documents does not indicate authorship or extensive editing of the latter by Sadler, without ruling out the possibility Sadler made limited edits or contributions.

+Bunker and Pressler posit that the 'sleeping subject' was Edgar Cayce On another level, the Urantia Book itself credits midwayers in relaying material to the sleeping subject.
+38:9.9, 121:0.1.
+0:0.1 credits an "Orvonton corps of truth revealers" later detailed to include: